The School of Continuing Education and Summer Sessions actively supports a number of programs and activities that serve the common good.

 The Cornell Prison Education Program offers classes leading to an associate's degree for men incarcerated in area prisons.

-Sponsored students are either exchange students who pay tuition to a "home" institution while taking classes through the School of Continuing Education's Extramural Study Program or students who receive partial or total tuition funding as a benefit from another institution, corporation, or agency.
-Sponsored students include Wells College and Ithaca College undergraduates, ROTC students, and SUNY Binghamton, Syracuse University, and University of Rochester graduate exchange students.
-The School also works with corporate- and government-sponsored students.
+Sponsored students are either exchange students who pay tuition to a "home" institution while taking classes through the School of Continuing Education's Part-Time Study Program or students who receive partial or total tuition funding as a benefit from another institution, corporation, or agency.
+Sponsored students include Wells College and Ithaca College undergraduates, ROTC students, and Binghamton University, Syracuse University, and University of Rochester graduate exchange students.
+SCE also works with corporate- and government-sponsored students.
 Please contact us for more information.

 Mathematics for Secondary School Teachers